 My health interest piqued when I worked as a cultural nutritionist in which I learned how plant foods and plant medicines were one in the same!
 It was at the same time that I started having children and noticed changes in my body and skin that were new to me.
 I started to smell in ways I wasn't used to and had to start using deodorant more regularly than before.
 I experimented with a body powder as my first underarm deodorant after realizing that powder is a very useful application for the hot and humid lifestyle we have in Hawaii!
 I also researched the ingredients most commonly found in deodorants.
 It was then that I felt the need to merge both my traditional plant knowledge and nutrition background to create Mamalani in 2012.

 I decided to name my company, Mamalani, after one of the most influential people in my life, my grandmother.
 Her nickname was "Mamalani," which also translates to mean, "woman who reveres heaven."
 Our logo represents the connection that we as Hawaiians have with the heavens and earth.
 We represent the traditions of our ancestors while also merging the needs of modern day.
 I have created a line of natural body products that use the best the land has to offer while also valuing our resources; you will see this in our packaging efforts.

 A very crucial part of our success is based on the abundance of our land and its people.
-We look to support local farmers and producers, here are the farms and suppliers we are currently working with:
+If you would like to watch our video click here.

 Mahalo nui loa,